Code-Institute-Submissions/Pretro-MS3_Travelbook_AprResub/README.md

 + Test result: The user was directed to the register form when pressing the option "Log in" in the navbar.

-+ Test result: The user was able to make a search for city or country succesfully in the search form.
++ Test result: The user was able to make a search for city or country successfully in the search form.

 + Test result: The alert messages in the search form worked as expected showing up when the user try to make a search without writting anything.

 ### _Log in/Register page__

-+ Test result: The user could log in by writting his user information in the login form.
++ Test result: The user could log in by writing his user information in the login form.

 + Test result: The user could register by filling the register form.